Turpo2098/BetterRepl/README.md

 ## BetterRepl
-An improvemend to the survival REPL-Tool on CreativeEmpires.
+An improvement to the survival REPL-Tool on CreativeEmpires.

 To create a REPL-Tool, hold this item in your hand and use /betterrepl.
 This is now a REPL-Tool.

-Save a Blockstate by leftclicking a Block.
-If you want to apply it rightclick on a Block with the same Material.
+Save a Blockstate by left-clicking a Block.
+If you want to apply it right-click on a Block with the same Material.
 If you want to have it on a specific location right-click a dirt block.

 # Permissions